8VAC40-31-160. Certification criteria for all postsecondary schools.

 c.
 Not be used to provide labor or as replacement for a permanent employee.

 d.
-Be performed according to a specified schedule of time required for training including an expected completion date.
+Be performed according to a specified schedule of time required for training, including an expected completion date.

 e.
 If the internship, externship, or production work is part of the course requirement, the student may not be considered as a graduate or issued a graduation credential until the internship, externship, or production work has been satisfactorily completed.

-2. When receiving compensation for services provided by students as part of their education program, the school must clearly inform customers that services are performed by students by (i) posting a notice in plain view of the public or (ii) requiring students to wear nametags that identify them as students while performing services related to their training.
+2. When receiving compensation for services provided by students as part of the education program, the school must clearly inform customers that services are performed by students by (i) posting a notice in plain view of the public or (ii) requiring students to wear nametags that identify them as students while performing services related to their training.

-R. An institution shall notify the council of the following occurrences no later than 30 days following said occurrence.
+O. An institution shall notify the council of the following occurrences no later than 30 days following said occurrence.

 1. Naming of new school president.

-2. Naming of new campus or branch director.
+2. Naming of new site director.

 3. Naming of person responsible for the regulatory oversight of the institution.